-Did you know that nearly 50 percent of antimicrobial use in hospitals is unnecessary or inappropriate?
+Did you know that 30-50 percent of antimicrobial use in hospitals is unnecessary or inappropriate?
 Antibiotics are life-saving drugs first used during World War II to treat bacterial infections.
 Today, there has been an increase in infectious organisms adapting to the antimicrobials designed to kill them, making the drugs ineffective.
 Using antibiotics inappropriately contributes to the rise in antibiotic-resistant infections.

 Antibiotic resistance happens when bacteria change in a way that reduces or eliminates the effectiveness of antibiotics.
 As a result, stronger, more expensive antibiotics are needed to overcome the same bacteria.
 People who develop antibiotic-resistant infections are more likely to need hospitalization and are at increased risk for death.